 A husband who is a father of two is shopping for life insurance.
 He has an annual salary of $80,000.
 His wife also works full time.
 The family has a remaining mortgage balance of $100,000, $7,500 left on a car loan, and $5,000 in credit card debt.

 They also plan to save $30,000 for each child to cover the average cost of four years of in-state tuition at a public university.

 He plans to leave five years’ worth of his income for miscellaneous expenses and any unexpected future obligations.
 Once the mortgage is paid, his wife will have less need for his income and can live comfortably on hers alone.

-After factoring in an average funeral cost of around $7,500, the man’s insurance needs are as follows:
+After factoring in an average funeral cost of around $7,500 (according to the National Funeral Directors Association), the man’s insurance needs are as follows:

 - Debt – $7,500 call loan + $5,000 credit card + $7,500 funeral costs = $20,000